xapi-project/xapi-project.github.io/xapi/overview.md

 2. Xapi delegates all Xenstore/libxc/libxl access to Xenopsd, so Xapi could be run in an unprivileged helper domain
 3. Xapi delegates the low-level storage manipulation to SM plugins.

-## Contents

-- [Architecture](architecture/README.md): read about how Xapi fits into the overall system; and the major pieces and patterns within Xapi.
-- [Features](features/README.md): learn about the features supported by Xapi and how they work.
-- [Design](design/README.md): discover the low-level details, formats, protocols, concurrency etc.
-- [Walk-throughs](walk-throughs/README.md): follow operations end-to-end to
-  understand how it all fits together.
-- [Futures](futures/README.md): find out how Xapi is likely to change and how you can help.